magicleap/developer-portal-docs/docs/guides/unity/spaces/spaces-api-overview.md

 | `SpaceId` | `string` | The unique identifier for the Space. |
 | `SpaceName` | `string` | The human-readable name of the Space. |

-## Get List Of Available Spaces
+### Get List Of Available Spaces Example

-The method `MLSpace.GetSpaceList(out MLSpace.Space[] list)` retrieves the list of available MLSpaces on the device.
+The method `MLSpace.GetSpaceList(...)` retrieves the list of available MLSpaces on the device.

 ```csharp
 void GetListOfAvailableSpaces()